MineStorm999/Java-Editor/README.md

 I am making a custom Java Editor, because my teacher wants to use one that I don't like

 # Features
-- very!!! basic syntax highliting
+- very!!! basic syntax highliting (broken)
 - compilation button
 - run button
 - integrated log, with Message, Warning and Error severity